Amalinalli/DrivenData_dengAI/README.md

-# DrivenData_heartPredictions_competition
+# DrivenData_DengAI_competition
-This is my code for the Warm Up: ML with a heart competiton
+This is my code for DengAI competiton